GwlSaurabhKushwah/Games_Using_Python/README.md

 # Games_Using_Python

-In this Repo I will upload all the gaming codes that I leaned in Python.
+In this Repo, I will upload all the gaming codes I learned in Python.